 (d) Unless otherwise allowed by the Examiner, subpoenas shall be served no later than ten business days prior to the date the appearance or production is ordered.
+(See 5.13 (h) for additional time constraints on processing subpoena requests).

 (e) A subpoena may be issued with like effect by an attorney of record in the proceeding without filing a motion.
 The issuing attorney must sign the subpoena.